2018 Ambassador Awards Information and Criteria is now online! Please visit the Awards page to learn more.

 Claudette MacKay-Lassonde Scholarship Winner - 2009

 I am sincerely honoured to have won this scholarship which represents me as an ambassador for engineering.
-I represent one of many who volunteer on a regular basis to promote engineering and science to youth.
+I represent one of many who volunteers on a regular basis to promote engineering and science to youth.
 To me, winning this scholarship is about highlighting the good work of women, in honour of other women.

 Vale Masters Scholarship Winner - 2010